Geometric Origin of CMB Large-Angle Anomalies from Discrete Vacuum Nucleation

 9

-This 22% suppression aligns well with the observed anomalously low quadrupole, which consistently falls in the
+This 22% suppression is consistent with the observed anomalously low quadrupole

 2